grimme-lab/qc2-teaching/doc/scf.rst

 the length unit of the atomic units system.
-Atomic units have the advantage that a lot of constants drop out of the equations we want to code up and we can convert them easily back, in fact we provide a conversion routine back to SI units for you.
+Atomic units have the advantage that a lot of constants drop out of the equations we want to code up and we can convert them easily back, in fact, we provide a conversion routine back to SI units for you.

 This were the considerations we have to put in the geometry, now we have to identify the atoms/nuclei in our molecule.
 Chemical identity like the element is given by the nuclear charge and the number of electrons.
-It is quite popular to specify both with the element symbol which map to the atomic number (which corresponds to the nuclear charge and the number of electrons of the neutral atom), since it is the intuitive choice.
+It is quite popular to specify both with the element symbol which map to the atomic number (which corresponds to the nuclear charge and the number of electrons of the neutral atom) since it is the intuitive choice.
-We will not follow this approach, since it would require you to work with character type variables, instead we will separate the nuclear charge information and the number of electrons.
-For each element we will read the nuclear charge in multiples of the electron charge (which is the atomic unit of charge) and specify the number of electrons separately.
+We will not follow this approach since it would require you to work with character type variables, instead we will separate the nuclear charge information and the number of electrons.
+For each element, we will read the nuclear charge in multiples of the electron charge (which is the atomic unit of charge) and specify the number of electrons separately.